warofthewrens/retrosheetsetl/README.md

 -y flag - any 4-digit year for which retrosheet has MLB data (since 1950 for best results)

 This proram will do the same as the above but only for the given year's playoff games

+Once you have an appropriate amount of data you can use the playoffpredictionmodel.py to model playoff games base on past makeup of playoff teams